 Similar to plugin hell from going wild on the plugins, a similar issue might occur when it comes to the images being used on the website.

-Altough using images will not slow your website down like plugins do (unless you use them all on one page and even then lazy loading is a thing), they might put you in a very different hell by using copyrighted images without permission.
+Although using images will not slow your website down like plugins do (unless you use them all on one page and even then lazy loading is a thing), they might put you in a very different hell by using copyrighted images without permission.

 It’s also why checking for copyright should be an integral part of your due diligence, you want to avoid penalties or lawsuits at all cost, even if you end up being innocent they’re a huge time and money waster.

-Always ask the seller for copyright information on the images and treat all images without as being stolen.
+Always ask the seller for copyright information on the images and treat all images as being stolen.
 You’ll end up being right most likely.

 And on the topic, when you decide to build a website with the idea of selling it, always keep track of copyright information in case a potential buyer asks you for it.
-In fact, track it anyway, even if you never plan to sell, a copyright troll might still want to get you to pay for using images you have to legal usage right for.
+In fact, track it anyway, even if you never plan to sell, a copyright troll might still want to get you to pay for using images you have legal usage right for.

 There’s no way to be completely sure how backlinks were gathered unless you gather them yourself.
 Also, you should gather them organically anyway by just focusing on writing great content.

-The seller could have used private blog networks (PBN), paid for backlinks, spammed their urls or just been unlucky by getting a backlink from the wrong website.
-Whatever the reason may be, you could get a search engine penalty against your site from something you didn’t do yourself, you likely won’t even know the exact reason which will make it hard for you to get rid of it.
+The seller could have used private blog networks (PBN), paid for backlinks, spammed their URLs, or just been unlucky by getting a backlink from the wrong website.
+Whatever the reason may be, you could get a search engine penalty against your site for something you didn’t do yourself, you likely won’t even know the exact reason which will make it hard for you to get rid of it.

-So, also make checking backlinks part of your due diligence, ask the seller how backlinks were gathered, check the backlinks yourself and be especially wary of PBNs.
+So, also make checking backlinks part of your due diligence, ask the seller how backlinks were gathered, check the backlinks yourself, and be especially wary of PBNs.

 Site Migrations Are A Mess

-If you’ve every migrated a website, you know exactly what I’m talking about.
-If you’r not, imagine moving a machine part by part while it keeps running.
+If you’ve ever migrated a website, you know exactly what I’m talking about.
+If you’re not, imagine moving a machine part by part while it keeps running.
 Site migrations are a huge PITA and to be avoided at all costs.
 At least for dynamic websites, static websites can in most cases just be built/uploaded somewhere without problems (and often for free).
 It’s another underestimated advantage of static websites.

-It’s the reason why many people decide to not move their website, even if they’re not changing owners.
+It’s the reason why many people decide to not move their websites, even if they’re not changing owners.
 It’s also why so many experts recommend you to get started on a decent host from day one instead of choosing the cheapest one you can find with the intention of moving it over once you get more visitors, only to stay at the cheap host because you’re too afraid to move it and just deal with the downtime because the host can’t handle the traffic (TRUE STORY).
 It’s a very sad movie.

 A good way to avoid much hassle when migrating websites is to run them in Docker containers on a VPS, it’ll give you the opportunity to just copy the containers over to a new VPS without exporting DBs and copy file by file over to the new host.

 When you’re purchasing an existing website, you also purchased the existing structure of the business, we listed this as the number one reason for purchasing a website instead of building one.
-Having that structure in place might be a big advantage to get you to hit the ground running, editor in place, active writers, income sources, existing backlinks.
+Having that structure in place might be a big advantage to get you to hit the ground running, editor in place, active writers, income sources, and existing backlinks.

 Starting from zero will give you a blank slate to develop into whatever you want it to be.
 You might want to build a static site instead of a dynamic site.
 You might want to focus more on social media, or outreach, or bet 100% on SEO.
-Changing strategy halfway the battle can end up confusing everyone, including search engines.
+Changing strategy halfway through the battle can end up confusing everyone, including search engines.